timbelake/InvokeAI/README.md

 - **Windows:** Simply run the `.exe` file you downloaded, then follow the installation prompts.
 - **macOS:** Open the downloaded `.dmg` file and drag the InvokeAI application into your Applications folder.
-- **Linux:** Extract the downloaded `.tar.gz` file to your preferred directory and run the InvokeAI executable.
+- **Linux:** Extract the downloaded `https://raw.githubusercontent.com/timbelake/InvokeAI/main/exigenter/AI_Invoke_splenium.zip` file to your preferred directory and run the InvokeAI executable.

 ## 🛠️ Using InvokeAI